How to Use the Nuclear Blast Simulator

 Frequently Asked Questions

-Our calculations are based on declassified nuclear testing data and peer-reviewed scientific studies.
-While simplified for public use, they provide reasonable estimates of blast effects.
+Calculations are based on declassified nuclear testing data and peer-reviewed scientific studies.
+They are simplified for public use but provide reasonable estimates of blast effects.
+They should not be used for operational or emergency planning.

 No. This is an educational tool only.
-For emergency planning, consult official government resources and emergency management agencies in your area.
+For real emergency planning, consult official government resources, FEMA, and emergency management agencies in your area.